how a virtual “money router” turned my life around

 So I kept it blurry.

+Money came in.
+Money went out.
+I moved things around when I had to.
 Told myself I’d fix it all when more money came in.

 But I could not see that part of the “not enough” was coming from the lack of order itself.